I have cookie tracking down this little soundbite blurb.

 I can't be the only one.

-Let's uh keep going.
+Let's keep going.

 Shep Smith.

-Shepard Smith, Elva Rid Fox News.
+Shepard Smith over at Fox News.

-President of the United States.
+President of the United States, now in the 21st century.

-And what I'm most curious about is whether it's your belief that in this time of rising debts and medical issues and all the rest, if Republicans would go out on a limb and try to make this a campaign issue while sitting very firmly without much question on the wrong side of history on it.
+And what I'm most curious about is whether it's your belief that in this time of rising debts and medical issues and all the rest, if Republicans would go out on a limb and try to make this a campaign issue while sitting very firmly, without much question, on the wrong side of history on it.

-Without much question at all, wrong Shep, where's the issue one?
+Without much question at all.

-Where does it emerged victorious, Ship?
+Where has it emerged victorious, Shep?

 Outside your house.